Breiart/smartbugs/doc/usage.md

 ./generate_report --input_folder results --output report.html
 ```

-The report aggregates vulnerabilities by classification category to highlight
-the most common weakness types.
+The report lists each contract’s classified vulnerabilities with line numbers and the tools that detected them.